 Protect, restore, and promote sustainable use of terrestrial ecosystems; sustainably manage forests; combat desertification; and halt and reverse land degradation and biodiversity loss.

 All 10 million species of life found on earth should be safeguarded as valuable natural assets.
 Global Goal 15 aims to address biodiversity with urgent action and hopes to ensure the conservation, restoration, and sustainable use of terrestrial and inland freshwater ecosystems.
-Technology solutions can help protect the nearly two million known natural assets while facilitating the identification of the remaining eight million species on land and in water that are still undiscovered.
+Technology solutions can help protect the nearly two million known natural assets while facilitating the identification of the remaining, yet undiscovered eight million species on land and in water.

 How do you define an asset?
 Is it a piece of heavy machinery, an oil rig, a power plant, or a building?
 Is it a financial bond or stock that has current and future economic value?
 All of these are examples of assets.

 Manufacturing companies maintain their assets to ensure operational excellence and a solid balance sheet, because “sweating” assets, or getting the most from them, can increase financial returns.
 Asset failure or downtime has an immediate cost impact, because the asset does not deliver the expected service.

 Bees and other insects form the largest workforce in agribusiness.
 Do you ever think of them as an asset?

 According to a report released by the Food and Agriculture Organization of the United Nations, these pollinators reportedly affect 35% of the world’s crop production as they increase the outputs of 87 of the leading 115 food crops worldwide.
 Between US$235 billion and US$577 billion worth of annual global crop production is directly impacted by pollinators.